Prerequisites: Open to first year students only or by permission.

 Description: Combinational and sequential logic circuits.
 MSI chips, programmable logic devices (PAL, ROM, PLA) used to design combinational and sequential circuits.
 CAD tools.
 LSI and PLD components and their use.
 Hardware design experience.

-ECEN 392 (UNO - ECEN 3920) requires a ECE departmentally approved proposal.
+Requires a ECE departmentally approved proposal.

 Prerequisites: Permission.

-Prerequisites: Electrical engineering seniors or approval.
+Prerequisites: Electrical engineering seniors.

 Description: Research accompanied by a written report of the results.

 Description: Independent research project executed under the guidance of a member of the faculty of the Department of Electrical Engineering which contributes to the advancement of knowledge in the field.
 Culminates in a written thesis or report and an oral presentation.
 For electrical engineering majors selecting the research option.
-ECEN 399/(UNO) ECEN 3990 and ECEN 399R/(UNO) 3990R should be taken in consecutive semesters.

-Prerequisites: Senior standing in engineering or permission.
+Prerequisites: Senior standing in engineering

 Description: Applications of analog and digital devices to electronic instrumentation.
 Includes transducers, instrumentation amplifiers, mechanical and solid-state switches, data acquisition systems, phase-lock loops, and modulation techniques.
 Demonstrations with working circuits and systems.

-Prerequisites: ECEN 305/(UNO) ECEN 3050
+Prerequisites: ECEN 305

 Description: Economic evaluation, load forecasting, generation planning, transmission planning, production simulation, power plant reliability characteristics, and generation system reliability.

-Prerequisites: ECEN 306/(UNO) ECEN 3060
+Prerequisites: ECEN 306

 Laboratory experiments.